 - Mental alertness

 Not only is is great for us, but our dogs gain great benefits from using coconut oil too.
-Just as we can use it to improve our health, you should take advantage of the health benefits of coconut oil for your dog.
+Just as we can use it to improve our health, you should take advantage of the health benefits of coconut oil for dogs.

 What is Coconut Oil Anyway?